-Unfortunately, many of Arizona’s tribes chose to move forward and install gaming on their reservations in the early 1990s.
+Many of Arizona’s tribes chose to move forward and install gaming on their reservations in the early 1990s.
 They did so without the benefit of negotiating compacts with the state.
 This ultimately resulted in a showdown between the state and the tribes.

-Arguments between the two parties continued until May 1992.
+Arguments between the state and the tribes continued until May 1992.
 At that time, the National Indian Gaming Commission clarified that tribes must have a compact with the state to operate slot machines.
-As a result, Governor Fife Symington asked the FBI to raid the offending casinos.
+As a result, Gov. Fife Symington asked the FBI to raid the offending casinos.
 What happened at the Fort McDowell Casino was unprecedented in the movement toward gambling within a state.